Explicit and Effectively Symmetric Schemes for Neural SDEs on Lie Groups: Abstract

 \section{Abstract}

-Backpropagation through (neural) SDE solvers is traditionally approached in two ways: discretise-then-optimise, which offers accurate gradients but incurs prohibitive memory costs due to storing the full computational graph (even when mitigated by checkpointing); and optimise-then-discretise, which achieves constant memory cost by solving an auxiliary backward SDE, but suffers from slower evaluation and gradient approximation errors.
-Algebraically reversible solvers promise both memory efficiency and gradient accuracy, yet existing methods such as the Reversible Heun scheme are often unstable under complex models and large step sizes.
-We address these limitations by introducing a novel class of stable, near-reversible Runge–Kutta schemes for neural SDEs.
-These \emph{Explicit and Effectively Symmetric (EES)} schemes retain the benefits of reversible solvers while overcoming their instability, enabling memory-efficient training without severe restrictions on step size or model complexity.
-Through numerical experiments, we demonstrate the superior stability and reliability of our schemes, establishing them as a practical foundation for scalable and accurate training of neural SDEs.
+Backpropagation through (neural) SDE solvers is traditionally approached in two ways: discretise-then-optimise, which offers accurate gradients but incurs prohibitive memory costs; and optimise-then-discretise, which achieves constant memory cost by solving an auxiliary backward SDE, but suffers from slower evaluation and gradient approximation errors.
+Algebraically reversible solvers promise both memory efficiency and gradient accuracy, yet existing methods such as Reversible Heun are often unstable under complex models and large step sizes, and their non-standard auxiliary-state structure obstructs extension to manifold-valued SDEs.
+Building on the recently introduced \textit{Explicit and Effectively Symmetric (EES)} schemes -- a class of stable, near-reversible explicit Runge--Kutta methods -- we address both limitations of existing schemes.
+We extend EES schemes from ODEs to SDEs and show that they admit an efficient Williamson $2N$-storage realisation.
+Bazavov's commutator-free construction then lifts these schemes to arbitrary Lie groups and homogeneous spaces.
+To our knowledge, this is the first explicit \mbox{(near-)reversible} integrator in this setting, unlocking the reversible adjoint approach for manifold-valued problems.
+On Euclidean neural SDE benchmarks, our schemes improve stability under stiff drift and large steps compared with other reversible solvers, while the commutator-free lift reduces memory by up to an order of magnitude on manifold-valued problems versus other baselines.
+These results establish effectively symmetric integration as a unified, geometry-aware foundation for memory-efficient and stable training of neural SDEs.